trystan2k/dotfiles/README.md

     direnv reload
     ```

+4. When something is updated with ASDF or direnv, is possible that the error message `Unknown command:`asdf direnv hook asdf`` pops up.
+One possible solution is to remove direnv plugin from ASDF and reinstall it

+    ```bash
+    asdf plugin-remove direnv
+    asdf plugin-add direnv
+    asdf install direnv xx.xx.xx
+    ```

 ## Thanks to

 This repo was based in the | [Mathias Bynens](https://mathiasbynens.be/) | one (<https://github.com/mathiasbynens/dotfiles).> I had remove some